DIY Key Tag Charms – No Resin

 STEP 2:

-Punch a hole (optional) before applying Mod Podge Dimensional Magic to your charm to seal and give it a finished, glossy look.
-Use a toothpick to pop any bubbles and smooth the Dimensional Magic to the edges.
-Let it dry for 24 hours.
-Repeat the process to seal the back.
+Punch a hole in the charm before sealing, if needed.
+Apply Mod Podge Dimensional Magic to the surface to seal and add a glossy finish, using a toothpick to pop any bubbles and gently smooth it to the edges.
+Let it dry for 24 hours, then repeat the process on the back is you like.

 Spreading Dimensional Mod Podge over a key tag charm.
 This product easy spreads around a hole punched into the tag and over dimensional flat back gems used in the design.